Signup for our Newsletter

 A place where local children have come to play in nature for more than 300 years, Jennie Lagoulis Reservation at Four Rock & Devil’s Den offers a unique landscape and biodiversity of uplands, wetlands and maritime forest.

-A gently rolling, wooded trail with numerous boardwalks is well marked, starting at the parking lot.
+Now, a gently rolling, wooded trail with numerous boardwalks is well marked, starting at the parking lot.
 The first boardwalk skirts the edge of the large, open wet meadow and provides an excellent vantage point for birding.

-The trail leads hikers through a pine forest and eventually past the Devil's Den limestone quarries which can be explored by visitors of all ages.
+The trail leads hikers through a pine forest and eventually past the Devil's Den quarries which can be explored by visitors of all ages.
 The trail continues over rolling terrain through stands of pine, cedar and oaks.

 When the quarries were abandoned, the land became a place for summer recreation where imaginative children added tales of sorcery, renaming the cave Devil’s Den.